The Minder Computer Game

 9. Terry can be hired as a Minder.
 Say to Terry: "Terry, be my minder", but as always there's a cost.

-10. If you go to a dealer and Chisolm is there, talk to him first.
+10. If you go to a dealer and Chisholm is there, talk to him first.
 You'll find out what's hot, he'll go, and you can deal!

-11. Remember, when selling you've got to cover the cost of of collection and delivery.
+11. Remember, when selling you've got to cover the cost of collection and delivery.

 12. Jelly babies go mouldy.